 A RESTful API (Representational State Transfer API) is a type of web API that adheres to the principles of REST, an architectural style for designing networked applications.
 REST was introduced by Roy Fielding in his doctoral dissertation in 2000 and has since become a standard for building scalable and efficient web services.

-In simple terms, a RESTful API allows different software systems to communicate over the internet using standard HTTP methods like GET, POST, PUT, and DELETE.
+In simple terms, a RESTful API allows different systems to communicate with each other over the internet using standard HTTP methods like GET, POST, PUT, and DELETE.
 These APIs are designed to be lightweight, stateless, and easy to use, making them ideal for modern web and mobile applications.

 To understand RESTful APIs, it’s important to grasp the core principles that define them: